-Deciding to have your Anterior Cruciate Ligament ACL) reconstructed is a big decision to make and will involve discussion between yourself and Mr Jari.
+Deciding to have your ACL ligament reconstructed is a big decision to make and will involve discussion between yourself, Prof Jari and your physiotherapist.

 Our aim is to provide you with information, support and rehabilitation before and after the surgery.
 We will work with you, through your rehabilitation with the aim of getting you back to your normal working, social and sporting activities.